-- Your doctor will advise you how much amoxicillin you should give to your baby or child. - The usual dose is 40 mg to 90 mg for each kilogram of body weight a day, given in two or three divided doses. - The maximum recommended dose is 100 mg for each kilogram of body weight a day.
+- Your doctor will advise you how much amoxicillin you should give to your baby or child. - The usual dose is 40 mg to 90 mg for each kilogram of bodyweight a day given in two to three divided doses - The maximum recommended dose is 100 mg for each kilogram of body weight a day.